mwaugh0328/Measuring-Openness-to-Trade/README.md

 Future updates will compare the relative openness index and estimates of trade costs.
 That is figure 3.

-[**Measuring Openness to Trade**](http://www.waugheconomics.com/uploads/2/2/5/6/22563786/measuring_openness.pdf), with B. Ravikumar.
+[**Measuring Openness to Trade**](http://www.waugheconomics.com/uploads/2/2/5/6/22563786/measuring_openness.pdf), with B. Ravikumar.    <br>
 Journal of Economic Dynamics and Control, Volume 72, November 2016.